The Return on Investment for Solar Panels

 - Current value of your home

 For example, in a state like California, where solar panels are more popular and the cost of living is more expensive, a medium-sized home can increase upwards of $18,000 with the installation of a small 3.1-kilowatt system.
-Furthermore, as the size of the home increases, so does the added value.
+And as the size of the home increases, so does the added value.

 Long story short, the installation of solar panels on homes has proved to be a money-saving and returning investment.
 Contact Big Mountain Air to see what solar panels can do for you and your home.